iOS17/Jailbreak-iOS-26/README.md

-# How to Jailbreak iOS 26 - Possibilities, Alternatives, Solutions, unc0ver, fugu, palera1n Compatibility
+# How to Jailbreak iOS 26 beta 4 - Possibilities, Alternatives, Solutions, unc0ver, fugu, palera1n Compatibility

-iOS 17 to iOS 26 Migration - How to Jailbreak iOS 26 & Its Beta, Possibilities, Step-by-Step Guide, Jailbreak Solutions, Tweaks, Cydia & Sileo Installation.
+iOS 17 to iOS 26 beta 4 Migration - How to Jailbreak iOS 26 & Its Beta, Possibilities, Step-by-Step Guide, Jailbreak Solutions, Tweaks, Cydia & Sileo Installation.

 In this research, we will be discussing the possibilities of iOS 26 jailbreak, Cydia and Sileo Installation, iOS 26 Compatibility of Jailbreak Tweaks, and more.

-Apple released its latest iOS update, iOS 26, after iOS 18.
+Apple released its latest iOS update, iOS 26 beta 4, after iOS 18..
 Apple is introducing a year-based iOS version system, which is why Apple doesn't release iOS 19, iOS 20, or versions 21 - 25.
 According to this, the next update is iOS 27.

 iOS 26 has new and improved features, including :
 - Liquid  Glass.